-- (41) Member States should be responsible for the proper processing of biometric data, from collection to integration of the data on the highly secure storage medium, in accordance with Regulation (EU) 2016/679. - (42) Member States should exercise particular caution when cooperating with an external service provider.
-Such cooperation should not exclude any liability of the Member States arising under Union or national law for breaches of obligations with regard to personal data. - (43) It is necessary to specify in this Regulation the basis for the collection and storage of data on the storage medium of identity cards and residence documents.
+- (42) Member States should be responsible for the proper processing of biometric data, from collection to integration of the data on the highly secure storage medium, in accordance with Regulation (EU) 2016/679. - (43) Member States should exercise particular caution when cooperating with an external service provider.
+Such cooperation should not exclude any liability of the Member States arising under Union or national law for breaches of obligations with regard to personal data. - (44) It is necessary to specify in this Regulation the basis for the collection and storage of data on the storage medium of identity cards and residence documents.
 In accordance with Union or national law and respecting the principles of necessity and proportionality, Member States should be able to store other data on a storage medium for electronic services or for other purposes relating to the identity card or residence document.
 The processing of such other data including their collection and the purposes for which they can be used should be authorised by Union or national law.
-All national data should be physically or logically separated from biometric data referred to in this Regulation and should be processed in accordance with Regulation (EU) 2016/679. - (44) Member States should apply this Regulation at the latest 24 months after the date of its entry into force.
-As from the date of application of this Regulation, Member States should only issue documents which respect the requirements set out in this Regulation.
+All national data should be physically or logically separated from biometric data referred to in this Regulation and should be processed in accordance with Regulation (EU) 2016/679.

-- (45) The Commission should report on the implementation of this Regulation two years, and 11 years, respectively, after its date of application, including on the appropriateness of the level of security, taking into account its impact on fundamental rights and data protection principles.
-In accordance with the Interinstitutional Agreement of 13 April 2016 on Better Law-Making1, the Commission should, six years after the date of application of this Regulation, and every six years thereafter, carry out an evaluation of this Regulation on the basis of information gathered through specific monitoring arrangements, in order to assess the actual effects of this Regulation and the need for any further action.
-For the purpose of monitoring, Member States should collect statistics on the number of identity cards and residence documents which they issued. - (46) Since the objectives of this Regulation, namely to enhance security and to facilitate the exercise of the rights of free movement by Union citizens and their family members cannot be sufficiently achieved by the Member States but can rather, by reason of the scale and effects of the action, be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
-In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives.
+- (45) In accordance with the Interinstitutional Agreement of 13 April 2016 on Better Law-Making9, the Commission should, within six years after the date of application of this Regulation, carry out an evaluation of this Regulation, including on the basis of information gathered through specific monitoring arrangements, in order to assess the actual effects of this Regulation and the need for any further action.
+For the purpose of monitoring, Member States should collect statistics on the number of identity cards and residence documents which they issued. - (46) Since the objectives of this Regulation, namely to enhance security and to facilitate the exercise of the right of free movement by Union citizens and their family members, cannot be sufficiently achieved by the Member States but can rather, by reason of the scale and effects of the action, be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 TEU.
+In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives. - (47) In accordance with Articles 1 and 2 of Protocol No 22 on the position of Denmark, annexed to the TEU and to the TFEU, Denmark is not taking part in the adoption of this Regulation and is not bound by it or subject to its application.

-1 OJ L 123, 12.5.2016, p.
-1.
+9 OJ L 123, 12.5.2016, p.
+1, ELI: http://data.europa.eu/eli/agree_interinstit/2016/512/oj.